-Students enrolled in the Counseling and Community Psychology Masters Program may also elect to pursue a Certificate in Forensic Mental Health, or a Certificate in Gerontology (contact the Nursing Department for further information on this certificate).
+Students enrolled in the Counseling and Community Psychology Masters Program may also elect to pursue a Certificate in Forensic Mental Health.

 In addition to the general admission requirements for Sage Graduate School, applicants must:

 - have a minimum undergraduate GPA 3.0 for regular admission to the program. - have completed undergraduate courses in Social Science Statistics and History & Systems of Psychology (not required for undergraduate psychology majors) - have taken at least three undergraduate courses in Behavioral Sciences (for non-psychology majors) - schedule an interview with the Graduate Program Director, following submission of all application materials.